mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 - **When stressed:** Becomes colder, more distant, eyes go flat
 - **In combat:** Efficient, lethal, no mercy for those he deems guilty

+### Alternative Persona: The Scholar

+When recruiting potential allies or presenting to those unfamiliar with his reputation, Corvus adopts a completely different persona—the visionary scholar.
+He wears robes instead of leather, speaks of philosophy instead of vengeance, and emphasizes his research rather than his combat skills.
+In this mode, he appears as a brilliant but harmless academic passionate about changing the world.

+This "recruiter persona" is how he appears throughout the Blood & Coin campaign, where he approaches mercenaries as a potential employer.
+Players who encounter him there first may be shocked to discover the deadly assassin beneath the scholarly mask.

+**Mechanical Note:** The CR 9 wizard-style Corvus in Blood & Coin represents this persona—his true combat capabilities (CR 14, this stat block) emerge when the mask drops.

 ### Notable Dialogue
 - *"They took everything.
 Name, family, future.
 But they gave me purpose."*
 - *"I'm not a villain.
 I'm an accountant, and the bill is due."*